Phonganbundau/MyCoin/README.md

-This is a personal project for the course "New Technologies in Software Development"
+This is a personal project for the course Modern Software Development Technologies - 20KTPM

 References: https://naivecoinstake.learn.uno/